Make easier the owning of houses

 Owning a house or a piece of land in Dhaka city is probably the greatest aspirations of individual families who form the city’s current population of over 15 million people.
 But some 65 per cent of these families live in rented dwellings of various types.
 And the costs of rented premises have been far outpacing the growth in income of households.

 House rent has only gone on rising sharply without a pause in recent years.
-Similarly, land prices as well as of apartments offered by developers in the city have skyrocketed in contrast to couple of decades ago.
-Thus, even for those in the middle class bracket –who earn on average one lakh taka per month– owning a house or a piece of real property has become like chasing an unrealistic ambition.
+Similarly, land prices as well as of apartments offered by developers in the city have skyrocketed in contrast to a decades ago.
+Thus, even for those in the middle class bracket-who earn on average one lakh taka per month– owning a house or a piece of real property has become like chasing an unrealistic ambition.

 All of these hard facts of life were stated in a publication sometime ago by Power and Participation Centre (PPRC), a non governmental organization.
 The gist of it were published in a report in a daily newspaper although these are hardly new revelations to the non privileged ones in the city who are compelled to pay a lion’s share of their earnings on rents only.

 No easy solutions are in sight for the problem is mainly tied up with inflation.
 The current rate of officially estimated inflation in Bangladesh is some 7 per cent whereas the private but reliable estimates are notably higher.
 Till inflation can be kept on a leash over the long haul while economic growth, earnings and savings of people are allowed to increase significantly over time, this chasm between the demanded price of real property and the ability to buy them by ones who are not super rich, will not be bridged.

 Meanwhile, government may opt for some stop gap measures.
 It can increase the activities of the government operated House Building Finance Corporation (HBFC) to help the extension of its activities among a larger number of clients.
 More important would be HBFC scaling down its interest rate charged on loans to a substantially lower amount.